What is a poison and what is Poison Control?

 - A mom gives her toddler an adult dose of Olly Sleep Gummies with melatonin.

 Sometimes, people may have close proximity to a poison without being exposed.
-In cases like this, poisoning will not occur, due to a lack of exposure.
+In cases like this, poisoning will not occur.
 Examples of non-exposures include:

 - A 1-year-old boy is found playing with a bottle of Unisom SleepMinis belonging to his mother.
-The cap is on the pill bottle, and the mother confirms that no pills are missing from the bottle.
+The cap is on the pill bottle, and the mother confirms that no pills are missing.

 An exposure occurs after contact with a poison.
-However, being exposed to a poison does not always result in harmful effects!
-The dose of a poison is responsible for its effects on the human body.
+However, being exposed to a poison does not always result in harmful effects.
+The amount of poison you are exposed to is responsible for its effects on the human body.
 Some things are poisonous in small amounts, while others are only poisonous after exposure to larger amounts.
-Fentanyl is a very powerful opioid painkiller, and exposure to small amounts of fentanyl can be fatal to humans.
-The dietary supplement melatonin can cause toxic effects, but this generally occurs only after exposure to extremely large amounts of the product.
+For example, fentanyl is a very powerful opioid painkiller, and injection or ingestion of small amounts of fentanyl can be fatal to humans.
+Unlike fentanyl, the dietary supplement melatonin can cause toxic effects, but this generally occurs only after exposure to extremely large amounts.